convey-stack/Convey.Docs/docs/docs.md

 ## Options
 * `Enabled` - determines whether documentation is enabled
 * `ReDocEnabled` - if ``false`` SwaggerUI is used to render documentation.
-Othwise uses ReDoc
+Otherwise uses ReDoc
 * `Name` - name of the documentation
 * `Title` - title of the documentation
 * `Version` - version of the documentation
-* `RoutePrefix` - endpoint at which the documenation is going to be available
+* `RoutePrefix` - endpoint at which the documentation is going to be available
 * `IncludeSecurity` - determines whether documentation security (via JWT) is going to be activated

 ## appsettings.json